 Defenses to Possession of Marijuana Charges

 There may be a number of defenses to the possession of marijuana charges that you face, and the precise ones that apply to your situation will depend on the facts surrounding your arrest.
-You will need the assistance of an experienced criminal defense attorney to determine the defenses that will work best in your case.
+You will need the assistance of an experienced marijuana attorney to determine the defenses that will work best in your case.
 Common defenses in these cases include:

 - Illegal search and seizure.
 The Fourth Amendment protects you against illegal searches and seizures of yourself, your home, and your property.
 It is important to talk to your attorney about whether any search was valid.
 If a search was performed illegally, the charges may be dismissed.